mich1eal/cs598_dl4hc/readme.md

 The paper is available for download on the [PLOS ONE](https://app.dimensions.ai/details/publication/pub.1141955424]) website.

 ## Repository Structure
-├── data - a subset of the paper's dataset (see below for access instructions)
+├── data - part of the paper's dataset, plus a custom set(see below for access instructions)
 ├── papers - papers under consideration for this project
 ├── reference_material - guidance documents
 ├── src - all code used in this project
+│   ├── cog_globals.py - globals shared by all scripts
+│   ├── cog_prep_data.py - data prep shared by all scripts
+│   ├── cog_preprocess.py - custom preprocessing
+│   ├── knn.py - model
+│   ├── multilabel_rnn_baseline.py - model
+│   ├── multilabel_rnn_custom_preprocess.py - model
+│   ├── multilabel_rnn_scenario.py - model
-│   └── cog_therapy.py
+│   └── per_schema_rnn.py - model
 ├── submissions - final documents submitted to the class
-├── requirements.txt - pip requirements file
+└── requirements.txt - pip requirements file

 ## Data Access
 The authors' full dataset and code is available for download on the [4TU.ResearchData](https://data.4tu.nl/articles/dataset/Dataset_and_Analyses_for_Extracting_Schemas_from_Thought_Records_using_Natural_Language_Processing/16685347) repository.